Human Resources Degrees

-There are a variety of degrees available in the human resources field, ranging from a two-year associate’s degree to a more advanced Master of Business Administration in Human Resource Management.
+There are a variety of degrees, even online degrees, available in the human resources field, ranging from a two-year associate’s degree to a more advanced Master of Business Administration in Human Resource Management.
 Depending on how far you want to go in your career, there are education options at every level.

 Associate’s Degree Programs

 An associate’s degree in human resource management will qualify you for an entry-level position as an HR generalist.
 Generalists usually operate as a jack-of-all-trades and assist the rest of the HR staff with benefit coordination, training and development, and payroll.
 In a public or private company, the job title might be HR assistant or assistant recruiter.

 Online AA in Human Resources Programs